 From incorporation on April 10, 2013 to June 2, 2013, Zenith was a wholly owned subsidiary of Resverlogix.
-Zenith was incorporated for the purposes of participating in an arrangement under the Business Corporations Act (Alberta) (the "Arrangement") between Resverlogix, RVX Therapeutics Inc. ("RVX Therapeutics") and Zenith.
-On June 3, 2013, we, Resverlogix, and RVX Therapeutics completed the Arrangement which involved the spin-off of all of the issued and outstanding shares of RVX Therapeutics to us.
+On June 3, 2013, we, Resverlogix, and RVX Therapeutics Inc. ("RVX Therapeutics") completed a Plan of Arrangement (the "Arrangement") which involved the spin-off of all of the issued and outstanding shares of RVX Therapeutics from Resverlogix to us.
 Upon completion of the Arrangement, Resverlogix shareholders owned one new common share of Resverlogix and received one common share of Zenith for each Resverlogix share held immediately prior to the Arrangement becoming effective.

 Pursuant to the Arrangement, Resverlogix spun-off all research and development activities related to its epigenetics platform technology to us.
-Pursuant to the Arrangement, we were also issued royalty preferred shares in the capital of Resverlogix which will provide us with a dividend equal to 6% to 12% percent of "Net Apo Revenue" as defined above.
+Pursuant to the Arrangement, we were also issued royalty preferred shares in the capital of Resverlogix which will provide us with a dividend equal to 6-12% percent of "Net Apo Revenue" as defined below under "Resverlogix Royalty Preferred Shares"; in addition Resverlogix advanced CAD\$10 million to us to provide working capital.